ddonetskov/mit/README.md

 # mit
-MIT

-This is a test project to kind of prove I can deal with logic of both relational databases and non-relational ones.
+This is a little qualification project I fulfilled for one of hiring activities to demonstrate I can deal with the logic of both the relational and the non-relational databases.